Tritlo/DockerizedMurmur/README.md

 The github repo for this service can be found at https://github.com/Tritlo/DockerizedMumble/tree/master

+For reference on config of murmur, see http://wiki.mumble.info/wiki/Murmur.ini

-This repo defines a dockerized mumble server.
-To run it, simply build it with
+This repo is on docker hub, so to run it, you can simply use

-    docker build --rm -t tritlo/mumble .

-and run with

-    docker run -d --name mumble -p=64738:64738 -p=64738:64738/udp -v $PWD/murmur/:/root/murmur/ tritlo/mumble
+    docker run -d --name murmur -p=64738:64738 -p=64738:64738/udp -v /mnt/murmur/:/root/murmur/ tritlo/murmur

-The default password is "mumble".

-You can use another directory than $PWD for the mount if you want.
-You should then be able to change the config in the mount, and run
+You can then go to the mount point (/mnt/murmur/ in the above) and change murmur.ini to set the settings.
+To then update the config on the server, run

+    docker murmur restart

+To build it locally, pull this repo and use:

+    docker build --rm -t tritlo/murmur .

+## Password

+The default password is "mumble", change this by updating

+    serverpassword=mumble

+in murmur.ini, and then

-    docker restart mumble
+    docker murmur restart

-To update the config on the server.
+## Custom ssl

+To use your own ssl certificate instead of having murmur autogenerate one, update

+    #sslCert=
+    #sslKey=

+in murmur.ini into something like

+    sslCert=/root/murmur/ssl/fullchain.pem
+    sslKey=/root/murmur/ssl/privkey.pem

+and then place your keys into /mnt/murmur/ssl, or wherever your mount point is.